 Astrid en Dieuwertje came up with the book together.
 It is their goal to inspire children in many different ways.
 With a compelling story with many illustrations, with fun facts about tools and load of ideas for your own creative projects.
 They hope to turn inspiration into frantic making!
 And main character Bo shows that girls are excellent makers too.
 What you see is what you can become.

 Bo is building a boat is made for children age nine and up.
 (And parents, and teachers, and grans and grannies, and neighbours and the rest!)
 It is only available in Dutch at the moment.
-Feel free to contact our publisher to ask for the translation to your language: email@example.com.
+Please get in touch for the translation to your language: firstname.lastname@example.org.

 Dieuwertje Boeren is a writer and primary school teacher.
 Astrid Poot is creative director of awardwinning agency Familie van Fonk and cofounder and chair of foundation Lekkersamenklooien.
 (Happily messing around together.)
 Astrid writes about making (like this one, with the five reasons to make makers) and is the inventor of Klooikoffers and the project Making makers.